 Feedback sits at the top of Professor John Hattie’s table of effect sizes on education performance.
 Written feedback is an important part of the overall feedback machine and gives teachers a unique opportunity for a 1-1 with students, allowing feedback to take place in both directions.
 That’s not to say though that all feedback is good – in a meta-analysis Kluger and DeNisi (1996) showed that just over 1/3rd of feedback interventions decreased performance!

 Writing detailed feedback on individual pieces of work is incredibly time consuming.
 Often, the pressure to get the marking done means we have to resort to generic comments or easy to set targets such as ‘use more key words in your answer’.
-A more sustainable approach is to capture common errors and mistakes during your marking (possibly by annotating a blank version of the task) and then perform a whole class re-teach at the start of the lesson.
+A more sustainable approach is to capture common errors and mistakes during rapid marking (possibly by annotating a blank version of the task) and then use this information to perform a whole class re-teach at the start of the next lesson.
 Reassuringly, most students will have the same misconceptions and make the same errors so don’t feel guilty with this whole class approach!

 If you have time to write feedback, then I hope the below will help.
 Some ideas have been taken and adapted from Black and Wiliam (1998).